- Parking Permits/Vehicle Registration

 - Permits are in hangtag form and are transferable from vehicle to vehicle, but not person to person.
 Each vehicle must be properly registered with Parking and Transportation Services.

-A commuter student is a student who does not reside on the campus, but parks a vehicle on campus.
+- Commuter Students (Orange or Brown permits) - a student who does not reside on the campus, but parks

 - A commuter student will be allowed to purchase one parking permit per semester.